datamadsen/farv/README.md

 farv is a layered theme management system that helps building and switching between complete desktop themes using a powerful hierarchy concept.

+The word "farv" is Danish and means "color" as in an imperative verb - aka. a command.

 ## The Layer Concept

 Think of farv themes like transparent sheets stacked on top of each other.